Postgraduate Recruitment Marketing Officer

-The 3D printing of Lithium Ion Batteries (LIB) would enable niche applications such as micro or thin film batteries, which are needed to support new technologies such as microdevice and wearable electronics.
+The 3D printing of Lithium Ion Batteries (LIB) would enable niche applications such as micro or thin film batteries (as shown in Fig 1), which are needed to support new technologies such as microdevice and wearable electronics.

 A Lithium Ion Battery electrode is a four-part composite system comprising the electrochemically active material, a binder, a conductivity enhancer, and interconnected porosity to let the liquid electrolyte permeate the electrodes.
 The cell also requires current collectors on one side of the electrodes, and an ion-permeable membrane that separates the electrodes, allows Li-ion diffusion, and prevents shorting.
 The role of manufacturing is to arrange these materials into the required composite structure.